 - Hypothetical annual rate of return

 - The expected annual return for your investment.
 If you plan on withdrawing your money within 10 years, you may want to choose a more conservative rate of return.
-Since 1926, the average annual total return for the S&P 500, an unmanaged index of large U.S. stocks, has been nearly 10%.
+Since 1926, the average annual total return for the S&P 500, an unmanaged index of large U.S. stocks, has been about 10%.
 Investments that offer the potential for higher rates of return also come with a higher degree of risk.
 Hypothetical rates of return are for illustrative purposes only and are not intended to portray actual results.
 Actual rates of return will vary over time.
 Past results are not predictive of results in future periods.

 - Compounding frequency

 - The frequency that earnings from your investments are added to your account.
 The more frequent the compounding, the sooner accumulated earnings can start generating additional earnings.
 Earnings from stocks and mutual funds that invest in stocks are often compounded annually.
 Earnings from bonds, bond funds, savings accounts and CDs are generally compounded more frequently.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional or downloaded and should be read carefully before investing.